-- Click the name of your customer.
-If your customer is yet added to QuickBooks, click the New customer button in the upper right hand corner.
+- Select name of your customer.
+If your customer is yet added to QuickBooks, select New customer.

-- In the customer record, click the Customer Details tab.
+- In the customer record, select the Customer Details tab.

 If you see a GST registration number on the bottom right, you are good to go.